hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 (I would personally avoiding this way.. and instead was using regular comments in normally executable code)

 [11:49:04](#WGlYO4SARfh7WgB9bU0eMvdonw4ouzBHkubmSTMh5xs) <hiiamboris (NOT THIS ONE)>:
-Most of Gabriele's documentation is just code formatted as a web page Ì†ΩÌ∏É
+Most of Gabriele's documentation is just code formatted as a web page üòÉ

 [14:19:43](#uIwLCmS7t7XYOrxxiw7jKxMZjHWVLJ2pQBRQIz9qPDA) <dsunanda (dsunanda)>:
 Gabriele was inspired by Literate Programming - an approach in which you write a human-readable narrative that explains what the program does.
 And ALL the code is in the narrative....but in the logical place for the narrative, not in the lexical order of the code (eg all necessary start-up initialization might be in a technical appendix as it is not the first thing most people need to read to understand the core of the program). http://www.literateprogramming.com/

 [14:31:52](#BNM4EG0HWu9bjCXo2oabSCxGQggt0PMHdXN5gVCCalE) <hiiamboris (NOT THIS ONE)>:
-Thought so Ì†ΩÌ∏â
+Thought so üòâ

 [18:47:11](#-04fNetXiMjA5-HHGEzpy8V2hi8HIN2zxNrkMUYMee0) <greggirwin (Gregg Irwin)>:
 Thanks for the input all.
 I won't respond to specific messages because it may come off as defensive, or offensive.